-To facilitate users' access to content, the HbbTV OpApp has the capability to behave as a TV input source, right next to common input sources such as HDMI, SCART or antenna.
+To facilitate users' access to content, the HbbTV OpApp has the capability to behave as a TV input source, right next to common input sources such as HDMI, or antenna.
+Where switching to a different input usually means grabbing another remote control, with the HbbTV OpApp users can stick to the remote control from the TV set.

-OpApps are capable to take control of the remote-control keys available to regular HbbTV applications, as well as the use of the P+/P- keys that are essential for a good linear TV user experience.
-Subject to the bilateral agreement, OpApps can take control of some additional keys such as the "guide" and "menu" keys.
-These or other remote-control keys can for instance be defined to land the user straight into the HbbTV OpApp, thus increasing additional entry points for the TV Operator's service.
+OpApps are capable of taking control of the remote-control keys available to regular HbbTV applications, as well as the use of the CH+/CH- keys that are essential for a good linear TV user experience.
+Subject to this bilateral agreement, OpApps can take control of some additional keys such as the "guide" and "menu" keys.
+These or other remote-control keys can be defined to land the user straight into the HbbTV OpApp, thus increasing additional entry points for the TV Operator's service.